 Reversing a caravan around a corner can be difficult but the key is to position your outfit correctly to begin with.
 A top tip is to approach the corner from the driver’s side, which improves your visibility of the corner and your outfit.
 This should enable you to see obstacles and the manoeuvre clearly.

-It may be an idea to get someone to guide you around the corner.
+It is always beneficial to have someone standing outside the caravan, in a position where you can see them, so they can not only guide you around the corner but check for obstructions that you may not be able to see from the driving seat.
 They should stand at a safe distance but with a clear view of the corner.
 You should ensure you have a confirmed set of instructions or signals so there’s no confusion.

 We tend to use “left/right hand down”, but check that you both understand the concept before you start.

-If you are trying to reverse onto your pitch, you would start by driving past it, stopping with the back of your caravan just at the entrance to the pitch.
+If you are trying to reverse onto your pitch, you would start by driving past it and stopping with the back of your caravan just at the entrance to the pitch.